Find Your Way 2017-18

 - Participation in a 3-day residential management training course 2018

 - Final group meeting, 16 July 2018

 Guest speakers from the classical music sector are also invited to Find Your Way group meetings, to provide different perspectives and additional learning.

-Find Your Way aims to be a programme that is tailored to your professional development needs, determined by you, with a balance between a flexible programme of mentoring, training and meetings within a 9-month structure.
-There are key elements that the ABO would hope you will attend e.g. the first three group meetings, the ABO Conference/ the Fresh Thinking session, the residential course and the final group meeting.
-The rest of the programme should fit around your working life, and we would encourage you to talk to your CEO/line manager about participating in the programme before submitting your application.
+Find Your Way aims to be a programme that is tailored to each participant’s professional development needs, determined by them, with a balance between a flexible programme of mentoring, training and meetings within a 9-month structure.
+There are key elements that the ABO expects the group to attend e.g. the first three group meetings, the ABO Conference/ the Fresh Thinking session, the residential course and the final group meeting.
+The rest of the programme should fit around their working life.

 Participation in the programme will provide the following outcomes: